Intermediate and advanced clinicians

 In this intermediate to advanced seminar, we carefully study the classical gestalt therapy model through a critical reading of key sections that I select from of the 1951 founding text, Gestalt Therapy, Excitement and Growth in the Human Personality, by Fritz Perls, Ralph Hefferline, and Paul Goodman.

 I give special attention to the sequence of contacting and theory of self model as well as to core concepts such as the organism/environment field, contact-boundary, contacting, creative-adjustment, and the aesthetic criterion that are essential to understanding contemporary gestalt therapy from a relational perspective.
-We will discuss these concepts as they relate to our current practices and in terms of our current knowledge as psychotherapists.
-We will also study and discuss ideas of contemporary gestalt therapists.
-We will relate all theory to actual concrete experience and clinical practice.
+We discuss these concepts as they relate to our current practices and in terms of our current knowledge as psychotherapists.
+We also study and discuss ideas of contemporary gestalt therapists.
+We relate all theory to actual concrete experience and clinical practice.
 Participants are encouraged to use this seminar for clinical supervision.

 My thoughts on the value of translation as a tool for deeper understanding of experience.

 Each seminar meets for 90 minutes approximately every other week for 8 sessions and then resumes for another 8 week, focusing on aspects of theory/practice that emerged in the previous seminar.
 The seminar is open to intermediate and advanced clinicians.
 Contact me if you are interested.